jclevesque/bagged-budget-svms/README.md

 Supports the training and computation of predictions in parallel through multiprocessing.
 More sophisticated approaches could be developed to permit the exploitation of computing clusters.

-### Usage :
+### Setup / Usage :

 Warning: everything was only tested with python 3.3.

+Dependencies:

+- setuptools
+- numpy
+- budgetedsvm toolbox (included)

-Build the dependencies with the python setup script :
+First build the budgetedsvm-toolbox with the python setup script :

     python setup.py build

 Then you can run the sample, `cd` into the samples directory and run the `a9a.py` script, which will train an ensemble of 7 budgeted kernel SVMs on the a9a dataset.
-If you want to be able to call the package system-wide, simple run `python setup.py install`.
+If you want to be able to call the `bbsvm` package system-wide, simply install it with `python setup.py install`.

 ### Paper and abstract :